cert-manager/website/content/en/docs/usage/kube-csr.md

 - `experimental.cert-manager.io/request-duration`: **Set by the requester**.
 Accepts a [Go time duration](https://golang.org/pkg/time/#ParseDuration) string specifying the requested certificate duration.
 Defaults to 90 days.
+Some signers such as Venafi or ACME typically _do not_ allow requesting a duration.

 - `experimental.cert-manager.io/request-is-ca`: **Set by the requester**.
 If set to `"true"`, will request for a CA certificate.